MichelleRS/form-practice/qwixx-score-card/README.md

 ### Slice 1: Row Components

 - [x] initial form planning in html

 - [x] create form data as an array of objects

-- [] render form elements for each score row
+- [x] render form elements for each score row

-- [] events for each form:
+  - [x] begin doBuildScoreRows(), which makes a call to render form elements
+  - [x] add event listener on page load that makes a call to doBuildScoreRows() and passes in number of rows
+  - [x] build form container and render
+  - [x] build fieldset, append to form
+  - [x] build button, append to form
+  - [x] build legend, append to fieldset
+  - [x] build div containers for checkboxes, append to fieldset
+  - [x] build checkbox inputs and labels, append to div

+### Slice 2: Events for Score Row

 - [] disable checkbox numbers based on numbers selected
-  - [] enable lock button when 5 or more inputs in form row have been checked:
+- [] enable lock button when 5 or more inputs in form row have been checked
   - [] on click should disable the number inputs in that row

-### Slice 2: Add Total + Track State
+### Slice 3: Add Total + Track State

-### Slice 3: Penalty
+### Slice 4: Penalties

-### Slice 4: End Game Total
+### Slice 5: End Game Total